Fundrise vs LendingClub

 The LendingClub platform offers a wide variety of notes ranging in grade and quality.
 LendingClub ranks each note based on its relative risk to the investor and rates them from A to E. Notes rated A are of the highest quality and E being the lowest quality.
 LendingClub identifies a notes risk using a set of criteria such as credit score, debt to income ratios, credit history and activity of the borrower.
 The higher the risk, the higher the interest rate on the note.
 Therefore investors who take higher risk and invest in E grade notes will have the highest interest rates.
 Notes graded E also have the highest risk of losing part, if not all, of their investment.

 It is recommended by LendingClub to invest in a number of different notes in order to diversify your exposure to a variety of different borrowers and lower your risk.
 We all have heard the saying, “don’t put all your eggs in one basket.”
 Investors may choose to invest in a variety of different notes with different risk aiming to lower the volatility and overall risk of their portfolio.
-If you are curious about the average returns on LendingClub, check out this article.

 LendingClub Investing Strategies

 When choosing the specific notes you would like to invest in, you have different options for investment strategies.
-LendingClub offers both manual and automated investments on their platform.
+LendingClub offers both manual and automated investments on its platform.
 You have the ability to manually select specific notes and perform any due diligence before investing in a single note.
 This is a good option for investors that are more hands on and would like to implement their own unique investment style.
 This manual investment strategy will allow you to hand pick each note.

 LendingClub also offers automated investing on their platform.
 You will select your investment criteria and risk tolerance and LendingClub will automatically purchase notes on your behalf.
 This saves the investor time and applies a consistent investment approach across your portfolio.
 This approach is geared towards the passive investor.